HorizenOfficial/arizen/README.md

 # Arizen
-Arizen is ZenCash wallet.
+Arizen is ZenCash light wallet.

 # Version History
 ## v1.1.2
 - [x] Feature: Paper wallet - you can create QR codes (private key and address) which can be exported into PDF file and printed.
 This created address can by included to your Arizen or not.
-- [x] Feature: Arizen was translated in many languages (see Settings: Czech, ... ).
+- [x] Feature: Arizen was translated in many languages (see Settings: Czech, Dutch, English, ... ).
 - [x] Feature: Your total balance is shown in selected fiat currency with actual exchange rate (see Settings).
 - [x] Feature: Import and export your private keys.
 - [x] Feature: Sweeping (batch withdrawal) functionality for security node operators - you can now withdraw only ZENs above a selected threshold (e.g. 42 ZENs, or 0 ZENs when you want to consolidate your ZEN to one address) from multiple addresses at once only with one fee!
+- [x] Feature: Rebranding - new logo and colors.
+- [x] Fix: Notifications has been enabled again.
 - [x] Fix: Problem with antiviruses has been solved (false positive detection with AVG, Avast, etc.).
 - [x] Fix: Problem when user can't log in should be solved.
+- [x] Fix: Problem when newly generated address can disappear has been solved.

 ## v1.1.1
 - [x] Fixed auto-updater issue